jacopoMauro/dm874/presentations_guidelines.md

 Every student will receive a category of tools based on the [DevOps periodic table](https://xebialabs.com/periodic-table-of-devops-tools/).
 Ideally, all the tools categories (Source Control Management, Continuous Integration, ...) will be covered.
-The categories will be assigned to student based on requests if an agreement is possible, in a randomic way otherwise.
+The categories will be assigned to students based on requests if an agreement is possible, in a randomic way otherwise.

 Every presentation will indicatively last 45 minutes (35 minutes of